pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

 ## Backend

-The request-response lifecycle involves multiple steps, with significant time spent on model serialization, database (MySQL) calls and caching.
+The request-response lifecycle involves multiple steps, with significant time spent on model serialization and database (MySQL) calls.

 ### Dedicated Page